Borod4r/unity3d-rainbow-folders/README.md

 ![Rainbow folders inspector](https://raw.githubusercontent.com/PhannGor/phanngor.github.io/master/RainbowFolders/rainbow_folders_inspector.png)

-What you need to configure for each folder item are these fields:
+You can assign a custom icon to the folder using:
-* Folder Name - name of the folder you want to change the icon for.
+* Folder **Name** - icon will be applied to all folders with the same name
+* or folder **Path** - icon will be applied to a single folder.
+The path format: `Assets/SomeFolder/YourFolder`

+Then you need to scpecify actually icons:
-* Small Icon - your custom icon for the left panel of the project browser (16x16 px)
+* **Small Icon** - your custom icon for the left panel of the project browser (16x16 px)
-* Large Icon  - your custom icon for the right panel of the project browser (64x64 px)
+* **Large Icon**  - your custom icon for the right panel of the project browser (64x64 px)

 ![Rainbow folders icons size](https://raw.githubusercontent.com/PhannGor/phanngor.github.io/master/RainbowFolders/rainbow_folders_icons_size.png)